jacksonchen/Picture-Project/Questions.md

 1. No
 2. Yes
-3. No, since DigitalPicture is abstract
+3. No, since DigitalPicture is an interface
 4. Yes
 5. Yes
 6. Yes